 The same command can be found in other modules, too.

-Regretfully not for steel beams, only for open web steel joists.
-For steel beams, the best thing to do is visually inspect the interaction colors and identify any beams that are too close to the max interaction ratio for your comfort and then Update those one-by-one.
+In prior versions this was not available for steel beams, only for open web steel joists.
+Previously for steel beams, the best thing to do is visually inspect the interaction colors and identify any beams that are too close to the max interaction ratio for your comfort and then Update those one-by-one.

 Beams that have been defined as composite, may be designed as non-composite for the following reasons:

 Non-composite deck: Composite beams will be designed as non-composite if the deck on both sides of the beam is non-composite for any portion of the beam span.

 Opening or exposed beam: A beam that spans through an opening or penetration or for which there is a portion supporting no deck, such as an inset beam, will be designed as non-composite.
 Some times it is desired to design inset beams as composite.
 In order to do this, you can add a short beam from the column to the perimeter beams at an angle (say 45 degrees).
 Then define the slab edge so that it follows along these short beams, going out and around the perimeter column.
 That way, the entire beam is covered by the deck and it can be designed as composite (see below).